RyanThrasherOLIN/NotesDemo/README.md

 2. **Audio Recording**

    * Tap the **mic** button in the bottom toolbar.
-   * A full-screen overlay will appear and start recording immediately.
+   * A full-screen overlay appears and starts recording immediately.
    * Tap the red button again to stop; the recording is converted to MP3 and saved.

 3. **Playback**